Inc.U Competition

 Eligibility

-Eligible companies are those that are owned 51% or more by one or more eligible Penn State students and must be registered to do business in PA.
-All entries must have a legal entity to be given cash investment.
+Eligible companies are those that are owned 51% or more by one or more eligible Penn State students actively participating in the competition process and must be a US legal entity with the ability to do business in PA.
+All applicants must have a legal entity to receive a cash prize.
 If your team does not already have a legal entity, you MUST begin this process immediately following your notification that you have been selected as a finalist team, so that award payments can be made according to the payment deadlines.
+You can receive assistance with entity formation through the Penn State Entrepreneur Assistance Clinic.

 Application Form & Deadline